redibeluli/IoT/README.md

 # Pong

-This was changed in the clone
+This was changed in the clone.

+Changed for the second time.